 It would help if you practiced your introduction for the meeting because you have to impress a lot of people at once, including your boss.
 One big mistake that most people make is they often look at the boss only when introducing themselves.
 You should show respect and authenticity by looking at everyone, but not only your boss.

-If it's a virtual call, make sure you look at the camera but not yourself or the screen when talking because eye contact establishes instant connection.
-If you don't have a camera, I'd suggest you have one because you have to show your enthusiasm through your smile and let people know who you are.
+If it is a virtual call, make sure you look at the camera but not yourself or the screen when talking because eye contact establishes instant connection.
+If you don't have a camera, I would suggest you have one because you have to show your enthusiasm through your smile and let people know who you are.

 Otherwise, you would have to exaggerate things more through your tone to show your spirit and build trust.
 It might be unnatural for you to do.
 When you are talking, you can stand up.
 If you are in an online meeting, make sure you sit straight and don't slouch on the chair or lay down on the bed or sofa.